ms-iot/samples/README.md

 * To download these samples, click the **Clone or Download** button above

 ## How to contribute
-We greatly appreciate contributions from the community!
+We greatly appreciate bug-fixes from the community!

 1. [Get set up](Resources/contribute/get-setup.md)
 2. [Making changes](Resources/contribute/making-changes.md)